Last Updated on April 5th, 2021 by homeguide Team

 Once you understand the difference between the RO, UV, UF and MF water purification technologies, you will be able to choose the best water purifier that is best suited for your home or office.

-This chart below contains all the key differences between RO, UV, UF and MF.
+This chart below lists all the key differences between RO, UV, UF and MF.

 RO vs UV vs UF vs MF Water Purifiers